Course page PDF

 4-queens as local search

-• State: a queen in every column (any row); e.g. (3, 2, 1, 1).
+• State: one queen per column, any row — e.g. (3, 2, 1, 1).

-• Initial state: a random state.
+• Initial: random state.

-• Goal: no pair of queens attacking.
+• Goal: no attacking pair.

 • Cost: number of attacking pairs.